-Windows Local Administrator Password Solution in Azure AD (preview)
+Windows Local Administrator Password Solution in Microsoft Entra ID (preview)

 Every Windows device comes with a built-in local administrator account that you must secure and protect to mitigate any Pass-the-Hash (PtH) and lateral traversal attacks.
 Many customers have been using our standalone, on-premises Local Administrator Password Solution (LAPS) product for local administrator password management of their domain joined Windows machines.
-With Azure AD support for Windows LAPS, we're providing a consistent experience for both Azure AD joined and hybrid Azure AD joined devices.
+With Microsoft Entra ID support for Windows LAPS, we're providing a consistent experience for both Microsoft Entra joined and Microsoft Entra hybrid joined devices.

-- Enabling Windows LAPS with Azure AD - Enable a tenant wide policy and a client-side policy to backup local administrator password to Azure AD.
+- Enabling Windows LAPS with Microsoft Entra ID - Enable a tenant wide policy and a client-side policy to backup local administrator password to Microsoft Entra ID.